calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 This year will change you.

 This is a wonderful example of
-> When you learn something, you are perminatly changed.
+> When you learn something, you are permanently changed.

 <sub>David Didau</sub>